swellendam-trail-misty-point-rainbow

 Swellendam Hiking Trail

-Difficulty rating: 7/10: The first day is quite demanding.
-On other days, the hut can be reached before lunchtime, but the route has a fair bit of uphill on the way.
+Difficulty rating: 7/10 – The first day is demanding.
+Other days are easier but still include plenty of uphill sections.
 Not for the unfit or inexperienced.

-Technical rating: Standard walking trail.
-No scrambling is involved.
+Technical rating: Standard walking trail – no scrambling involved.

 The Swellendam Hiking Trail, situated in the Marloth Nature Reserve, is one of the Western Cape’s most rewarding multi-day routes.
-As it criss-crosses a large swathe of the Langeberge, it meanders through secluded green kloofs, vast fynbos-covered valleys and imposing mountainous terrain.
-I completed the hike in November 2017 and loved every second of it – it truly deserves a spot high up on your backpacking bucket list!
+As it criss-crosses the Langeberge, it meanders through secluded green kloofs, vast fynbos-covered valleys and imposing mountain terrain.
+I completed the hike in November 2017 and loved every second of it – it truly deserves a spot high on your backpacking bucket list!

 Quick Stats